-They also run the most recent version of cPanel which is not only cleaner and more accessible but also has free integrated Comodo SSLs (ie, a brand name SSL).
+They also run the most recent version of cPanel which is not only cleaner and more accessible but also has a free integrated Comodo SSL certificate (ie, a brand name, free SSL).

 And another issue that comes with the single Account Management Panel is that they have a lot of in-house upgrade options.
 If your site ever gets big enough that you need a developer-oriented solution like Managed Hosting, Virtual Private Server, or even a Dedicated Server – InMotion Hosting has all those options in-house, so you can upgrade fairly seamlessly.

-InMotion Hosting has a 90-day money-back guarantee.
+InMotion Hosting has an industry-leading 90-day money-back guarantee.
 The industry standard is 30 or maybe 45-day money-back guarantee.
 The guarantee is especially reassuring if you are pre-paying for an entire year to get better pricing.

-InMotion has rolled out free brand-name Comodo SSL certificates.
+InMotion Hosting has rolled out a free brand-name Comodo SSL certificate.
 They are fully integrated into their cPanel setup and make going HTTPS much more accessible.

 And either way, you get plenty of useful freebies to match your InMotion Hosting plans.
-For example, business web hosting plans get free Domain registration/transfer, Google Ads credits, Free Site Transfer, Google Apps Integration, & BoldGrid Website Builder.
-WordPress hosting plans get JetPack (which I’ll touch on in a minute) and custom caching.
-VPS plans get scheduled snapshots and resource monitoring and cPanel licenses.
+For example, all but the most basic business web hosting plans get free Domain registration/transfer, Google Ads credits, Free Site Transfer, Google Apps Integration, & BoldGrid Website Builder.
+All this in addition to unlimited bandwidth, data backups, high disk space on an SSD drive (though not unlimited disk space), and high limits on MySQL databases.